nvim-treesitter/nvim-treesitter/README.md

 Treesitter parser for python has been installed
 ```

-Cool, let's check which parser is installed now:
+Cool, let's see which parser is installed:
 ```vim
 :TSInstallInfo
 csharp     [✗] not installed